|BEST OF SACRAMENTO GOODIE BAG SPECIAL SECTIONS NEWSLETTERS RESTAURANTS WINE LOCAL EATS MASTERS CLUB 2017|

-Take a trip with your personal well-being
+Take a trip with your personal well-being in mind.

 It’s January and any or all of three adjectives could apply to your state of mind or body: stressed out, fat, lethargic.
 Come on—rejuvenate!
 Take one of the following trips to kick off a new fitness program, relax, revel in nature or simply have some fun.
 It’s time to take care of yourself.